This essay is about one of the most unappreciated, unexplored and underestimated characteristics of modern times.

 Even in the US, where the president and Fox News have been relentlessly peddling climate scepticism and conspiracy, 80% of people still regard climate change as a threat to the country’s wellbeing.

-Between acknowledge that global warming exists and is caused by, or partly caused by, human activity.
-In Europe, as many as believe that climate change is a serious problem – and at least we’re facing a “climate emergency”.
+Between 80% and 90% of people worldwide acknowledge that global warming exists and is caused by, or partly caused by, human activity.
+In Europe, as many as 93% of respondents believe that climate change is a serious problem – and at least 75% think we’re facing a “climate emergency”.

 And it’s not just the public who are in agreement with one another; there’s also widespread consensus among institutions.
-No fewer than that humans are causing global warming, as do worldwide, and virtually all oil companies, including giants such as Shell, ExxonMobil and BP.
+No fewer than 97% of scientists agree that humans are causing global warming, as do 197 governments worldwide, 75% of the European parliament, and virtually all oil companies, including giants such as Shell, ExxonMobil and BP.

-After the commercial break: on the climate hoax.
+After the commercial break: Sean Hannity on the climate hoax.

 Less hate, more unity